-‘The Good Teachers’ by Carol Ann Duffy is a twenty-four line poem which is written in second person, and does not follow a rhyme scheme.
-The poet has chosen to write this piece in second person in an effort to personalize the situations she describes and allow a reader to cast their own experiences on those she speaks of.
+‘The Good Teachers’ by Carol Ann Duffy is a twenty-four line poem which is written in the second person and does not follow a rhyme scheme.
+The poet has chosen to write this piece in the second person in an effort to personalize the situations she describes and allow a reader to cast their own experiences on those she speaks of.
 One is able to place themselves in the story and feel as the main character is meant to feel.
 You can read the full poem here.

 The poem begins with the speaker addressing the reader as “you.”
 This second person tense will remain throughout the poem, allowing any reader to empathize with the main character.
-This girl, who is at the centre of the poem, feels strongly about certain teachers in her school.
+This girl, who is at the center of the poem, feels strongly about certain teachers in her school.
 Someone get her love and full cooperation, while others inspire her to rebellion.

 Analysis of The Good Teachers

-The poet has written this piece in second person, meaning that all of the main character’s experiences become “yours.”
+The poet has written this piece in the second person, meaning that all of the main character’s experiences become “yours.”
 The poem begins with the speaker, who is revealed to be a young girl, describing “your” excitement over a school photo.
 This speaker is able to “run round the back to be in it again.”
-You starts out at the front of the photo, in the front row, and then before the camera can finish taking the picture, “you” make it to the back.
+You start out at the front of the photo, in the front row, and then before the camera can finish taking the picture, “you” make it to the back.
 This allows one to appear twice in the same image.

 This action represents the love that this character has for some aspects of the school.
-There are number of teachers who will be mentioned in this work who are not held in high regard by this student, but a few are dearly loved.
+There are a number of teachers who will be mentioned in this work who are not held in high regard by this student, but a few are dearly loved.
 This is the case for the first teacher in the poem, “Miss Ross.”

 The student is contemplating her future at the school and thinks that “Soon / Miss Ross” will take her for “double history.”
 “You” are hoping that this teacher accepts “you” into her class.
 It is so important to the student that she is dreaming about it outside of class time.
 “You” “breathe” on some glass and draw a “ghost” of Miss Ross in an effort to remind “yourself” of this instructor and the joys of her class.
 The student speaks, South Sea Bubble Defenestration of Prague.”
 This mishmash of different terms has come from the same place, and emerge from the student’s mouth like a mumbled prayer.

-In the next section of lines the speaker continues to refer to the reader in second person, using the pronoun “you.”
+In the next section of lines, the speaker continues to refer to the reader in the second person, using the pronoun “you.”
 She states that “you” feel great love for “Miss Pirie” as well.
 The speaker’s main character has so much love for this teacher that she has worked her way to the “top / of her class.”
 She demonstrates her respect for Miss Pirie by working hard and proving herself against her classmates.